cloudposse/docs/content/terraform/best-practices.md

 {{% dialog type="info" icon="fa-info-circle" title="Note" %}}

-Prior to Terraform v0.13, our convention was to use the pure git url.
+Prior to Terraform v0.13, our convention was to use the pure git url:

 ```hcl
 source = "git::https://github.com/cloudposse/terraform-null-label.git?ref=tags/0.16.0"
 ```

-Note, that the `ref` always points explicitly to a `tags` pinned to a specific version.
-Dropping the `tags/` qualifier means it could be a branch or a tag.
-That's why we prefer to be explicit.
+Note that the `ref` always points explicitly to a `tags` pinned to a specific version.
+Dropping the `tags/` qualifier means it could be a branch or a tag; we prefer to be explicit.

 {{% /dialog %}}